maria-pro/RBusiness/README.md

 # R/Business
-R/Business is is an ISC working group (www.r-consortium.org/projects/isc-working-groups) under the R Consortium.
+R/Business is an ISC working group (www.r-consortium.org/projects/isc-working-groups) under the R Consortium.
 It covers applications of R in all areas of business

 We are R users from different areas of business and financial services collaborating on events and advocacy of R.